A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Introduction

-Time-dependent density functional theory (TDDFT) is by far the most commonly used approach for excited states and has played a leading role in the modeling of absorption spectra.\cite{Casida2012} However, TDDFT has historically struggled, at least for its most common functional choices within the adiabatic approximation, to describe some classes of excited states accurately, with double excitations and charge transfer (CT) as two notorious examples.\cite{Maitra2004,Levine2006,Dreuw2003,Dreuw2004} While TDDFT continues to benefit from extensive research\cite{Elliott2011,Maitra2017,Hait2020,Hait2021} analyzing and improving approximate functionals, these categories of excited states remain challenging and the ever-growing array\cite{Mardirossian2017,Laurent2013} of possible functional choices motivates the development and use of methods with greater predictive power in these areas.
+Time-dependent density functional theory (TDDFT) is by far the most commonly used approach for excited states and has played a leading role in the modeling of absorption spectra.\cite{Casida2012} However, TDDFT has historically struggled, at least for its most common functional choices within the adiabatic approximation, to describe some classes of excited states accurately, with double excitations and charge transfer (CT) as two notorious examples.\cite{Maitra2004,Levine2006,Dreuw2003,Dreuw2004} While excited state DFT methods continue to benefit from extensive research\cite{Elliott2011,Maitra2017,Hait2020a,Hait2021} analyzing and improving approximate functionals, these categories of excited states remain challenging.
+One alternative approach is to employ Green's function techniques such as GW-BSE, which can obtain improved excitation energies over TDDFT,\cite{Bruneval2015,Jacquemin2015,Rangel2017} but these methods in practice rely on an initial set of DFT eigenvalues and eigenstates and are sensitive to this choice of starting point.
+These challenges, and the ever-growing array \cite{Mardirossian2017,Laurent2013} of possible functional choices, motivate the development and use of methods with greater predictive power for difficult categories of excited states.

-Among wave function approaches to excited states, coupled cluster theory is a natural initial option to consider, given its prowess for ground state properties and its effective treatment of weak correlation.\cite{Bak2000,Coriani2005,Bartlett2007} Excited state extensions of coupled cluster, particularly the equation-of-motion formulation,\cite{Stanton1993} have become widely used at different levels of cluster truncation.
-For single valence excitations, limiting the excitation level to singles and doubles with EOM-CCSD obtains balanced results with a systematic error of only a few tenths of an eV. \cite{Kannar2014a} Higher orders can achieve even better accuracy. \cite{Loos2018} However, for double excitations, EOM-CCSD produces substantially larger errors than for single excitations\cite{Hirata2000} and while higher orders of coupled cluster can obtain accurate results in some cases,\cite{Watson2012} their errors can still be as large as half an eV or worse for pure double excitations.\cite{Loos2019} Besides these inaccuracies, the high scalings of coupled cluster methods, $O(N^8)$ and $O(N^{10})$ for EOM-CCSDT and EOM-CCSDTQ respectively, hinders their application to larger molecules, even for favorable categories of excited states.
+Among wave function approaches to excited states, coupled cluster theory has much to recommend it, given its prowess for ground state properties and its effective treatment of weak correlation. \cite{Bak2000,Coriani2005,Bartlett2007} Excited state extensions of coupled cluster, particularly the equation-of-motion formulation \cite{Stanton1993} (EOM-CC), have become widely used at different levels of cluster truncation.
+For single valence excitations, limiting the excitation level to singles and doubles with EOM-CCSD obtains balanced results with a systematic error of only a few tenths of an eV.\cite{Kannar2014a} Approaches which include higher orders can achieve even better accuracy.
+Notably, the approximate inclusion of triple excitations, as in iterative models such as CC3, is sufficient to achieve comparable accuracy to EOM-CCSDT (a few hundredths of an eV) for this category of excitations.\cite{Loos2018}